Chiltern Walks: Kings Langley to Aldenham

 Map: St Albans & Hatfield Map | Hemel Hempstead & Welwyn Garden City | Ordnance Survey | OS Explorer Map 182

-Links: King’s Langley, Bricket Wood, River Colne, Aldenham
+Links: Hertfordshire Way, Kings Langley, Bricket Wood, River Colne, Aldenham, St John The Baptist Church, Aldenham

 The Hertfordshire Way offers an incredible opportunity to circumnavigate one of England's home counties, revealing its hidden charms and surprising variety.
 This circular long-distance footpath, stretching around 273 km (170 miles), guides walkers through the county's most picturesque landscapes, proving that green spaces are never far, even in this area close to London.
 We walked the Chilterns part of the Hertfordshire Way in 15 sections over a couple of years.
-We used my “Greater Chilterns” definition that takes the trail from the River Lea near Wheathampstead to the River Colne near Garston.
+We used my “Greater Chilterns” definition, which is larger than the Chiltern Hills National Landscape, that takes the trail from the River Lea near Wheathampstead to the River Colne near Garston.
 This route is one of those 15 circular walks.

 Hertfordshire Way next section clockwise: Chiltern Walks: Boxmoor and Kings Langley